CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 		}

 	}

-This code is fairly complex, and it will be difficult to understand what it does at a glance.
-Note first that the address set as a constant at the top of the code include already the 1 bit shift.
 The functions of the different registers are explained in the sensor data sheet.
 Some are used to configure the device, others to recover sensor data, and in particular temperature.

-There is enough information in the data sheet to allow you to complete the task at this stage.
-We will nonetheless provide more guidance by releasing another tutorial section at the start of Easter vacation.